Alejogb1/job-board/blog-data/why-are-my-results-extremely-different-with-modified-u-net-and-varying-seeds.md

 id: "why-are-my-results-extremely-different-with-modified-u-net-and-varying-seeds"
 ---

 Let's address this head-on; dealing with inconsistent results from a modified u-net, especially when tweaking seeds, is something I've encountered more than once in my deep learning work.
 It’s frustrating, I understand.
 What initially seems like a minor adjustment can throw the entire training process off, and those variations between runs can lead to significant headaches.
-So, let's unpack what's happening and how to approach this systematically.
+So what's happening and how to approach this systematically.

 The core of the issue often lies in the subtle interplay between initial random weight distributions, the stochastic nature of training, and, crucially, the architecture of your modifications to the u-net itself.
 U-nets, in their original form, are relatively robust, but introducing changes can inadvertently amplify these issues.
 When you vary the random seed, you're essentially changing the starting point of a highly complex optimization landscape.
 Imagine a mountainous region; each seed leads to a different starting position, and gradient descent then attempts to find the lowest valley.
 If the landscape is particularly rugged, some starting positions might lead to completely different valleys or get trapped on local plateaus.